What is Grindelwald-First?

 - "Bort (Firstbahn)" and "Schreckfeld (Firstbahn)" for the gondola mid-stations

-- Late-December to February is winter season, so it's likely that the mountains are snow-covered and that you enjoy winter hiking, sledging and more.
+- Late December to February is the winter season, so it's likely that the mountains are snow-covered and that you get to enjoy winter hiking, sledding, and more.
+The gondolas can be crowded in the early morning, as that's when most skiers and snowboarders travel up.

 Weather info and forecasts for Grindelwald-First